yutarohtanaka/yutarohtanaka/README.md

   - co-founding [atelier basi](https://atelierbasi.com/), to assist more high school students from across Japan access higher education across the globe
   - volunteering through [musical mentors](https://www.musical-mentors.org/) to teach violin and piano to local elementary students in New York
   - volunteering through [project tutors](https://communityimpact.columbia.edu/our-programs/project-tutors) to assist teachers at a elementary school in New York
-  - i am always happy to contribute to all kinds of efforts in this vein, please reach out if you have anything i may be a good fit for!
+  - i am always eager to contribute to all kinds of efforts, please reach out if you have anything i may be a good fit for!